Autognorics/Gnomi/README.md

 The five cardinal collaborating principles that lay the foundations of Originemology constitute the following signature theories:
 1. The Caveman in the Box Trilogy,
-2. Information Materialization,
+2. Codexation,
 3. Scriptional Jump,
-4. Codexation,
+4. Dimetrix,
-5. Dimetrics
+5. Inscriptions by Design

 The new study is also instrumental in shedding new insights into the five major ancient questions:
 a.
 Who or what created the universe?